-And you see how grateful, you see how grateful the coalition, which is really the representative body of the people in rural Saskatchewan, the people in rural Saskatchewan . . . oh I'm sorry, Mr. Speaker.
+And you see how grateful, you see how grateful the coalition, which is really the representative body of the people in rural Saskatchewan . . . oh I'm sorry, Mr. Speaker.

 Mr. Aldridge: - With leave, Mr. Speaker, to introduce a guest.

 Leave not granted.